 As shown above, prefix and infix symbols as well as some keywords can be used as value names, provided they are written between parentheses.
 Keywords such as '::' and 'false' are also constructor names.
 The capitalization rules are summarized in the table below.

 Name space Case of first letter

 Values lowercase

 Constructors uppercase

+Labels lowercase

+Variant tag uppercase

 Type constructors lowercase

-Record labels lowercase
+Record fields lowercase

 Classes lowercase

 Methods lowercase

 Modules uppercase

 Module types any

 Referring to named objects